cpldcpu/BitNetMCU/docs/documentation_2026.md

 ```

 A nice aspect of this approach is that we can integrate arbitrary encoding of the weights into the table.
-For example, [NF4 weights](https://github.com/cpldcpu/BitNetMCU/blob/main/docs/documentation.md#july-26-2024-normalfloat4-nf4-quantization) which try to model the distribution of the weights better than a simple linear quantization.
-The table is 256 bytes for linear encoding and 512 bytes for NF4 encoding.
+For example, [NF4 weights](https://github.com/cpldcpu/BitNetMCU/blob/main/docs/documentation.md#nf4-weight-encoding) can be used.

-A nice aspect in combination with ReLU activiation function is that we can only have positive output values.
+A nice aspect in combination with ReLU activation function is that we can only have positive output values.
 Hence the encoded range of activations after the first layer is 0-15.
-Since the input images are still 8 bit, it is necessary to process the first layer using 8 bit activations.
-With a table based approach this is easily possible by processing the upper and lower nibble separately.
+Since the input image is unsigned 8-bit, the range is also 0-255.

-One problem I encountered with 4 activations is that they are much more sensitive to the normalization scheme.
-Simply shifting all output values so that no value exceed 15 is not sufficient, as it underutilized the available range.
+One problem I encountered with 4-bit activations is that they are much more sensitive to the normalization scheme.
+Simply shifting all output values so that no value exceeds 15 is not sufficient, as it undoes much of the benefit.

 The table below shows experiments with different normalization schemes (dense NF4/A4 FC, Muon lr 0.01 plus Adam head, nearest GPU augmentation, two runs per arm).